 I don’t know about the rest of you mamas, but I often put myself last in everything.
 My doctor appointments always get canceled when something more important comes up for one of my kids.
 My much-needed exercise is viewed in my mind not as a necessity but rather as a luxury.
 I don’t know why I don’t put as much value on these things as ballet class for my daughter or swim lessons for my son, but it has become a nasty habit.
 A habit that needs to stop.

 So I made some changes.
 I took a leave of absence from my job for one.
 I realized that the almost two-hour drive each morning was not beneficial to any of us, especially since the time in the car was putting stress on my back and causing nerve issues in my right leg.
 It was super scary to leave a job of nine years in a leap of faith that something closer would be available or that we could make ends meet for a while without me working.
 However, I knew I could not continue doing that commute year after year without letting the stress of it get to me.

 With this new change, I also vowed to do the following things and start taking care of mama:

-- Remain up to date on all my doctor appointments/preventive care
+- Remain up to date on all my doctor appointments and preventive care.

-- Not to feel guilty getting my own personal stuff done on those rare moments my children are busy playing together
+- Not to feel guilty about getting my stuff done on those rare moments when my children are busy playing together.

 - Use a personal day for just me!

-I have learned the hard way that taking care of myself is not being selfish.
+I have learned that taking care of myself is not selfish.
 “If mama ain’t happy, ain’t nobody happy!”